moyada/medivh/README.md

 Use compile commands of build tool, like `mvn compile` or `gradle build`.

-Or use java compile command `javac -cp medivh.jar MyApp.java`.
+Or use java compile command, like `javac -cp medivh.jar MyApp.java`.

 After compilation, the verification logic will be generated.